-This course is a survey course designed to introduce students to the United States Air Force.
+Survey course introduces students to the U.S. Air Force.
 It provides an overview of the basic characteristics, missions, and organization of the Air Force.
 Leadership Laboratory is mandatory for AFROTC cadets and complements this course by providing cadets with leadership experiences.

-This course continues the teaching begun in ROTC 101.
+Course continues teaching begun in ROTC 101.